Table of Contents

 Furthermore, all other causes of chest pain have to be clearly separated from acute coronary syndrome.
-The most important causes are pulmonary embolism, aortic dissection, tension pneumothorax and spontaneous rupture of the esophageal (Boerhaave-Syndrome).
-Also, myocarditis, pericarditis and musculoskeletal chest pain are often asked during tests.
+The most important causes are a pulmonary embolism, aortic dissection, tension pneumothorax and spontaneous rupture of the esophageal (Boerhaave-Syndrome).
+Also, myocarditis, pericarditis, and musculoskeletal chest pain are often asked during tests.

 Therapy of Acute Coronary Syndrome

 Continuous administration of oxygen in acute coronary syndrome

 For initial treatment up to the final diagnosis, oxygen can be administered.
 It is also recommended to keep the upper body in an elevated position to relieve the shortness of breath or heart failure.
 The administration of nitroglycerin (1 capsule or 2 squirts = 0.8 mg, 1—5 mg intravenously, pay attention: contraindicated under systolic blood pressure < 90 mmHg and administration of PDE-5 inhibitors!) and morphine (3—5 mg intravenously every 5—10 minutes) can be given during strong pain which is not relieved by nitroglycerine.

 ASS and heparin administration, stress ECG in acute coronary syndrome